galiacheng/semantic-kernel-workshop/README.md

 python server.py
 ```

-Access the application at `http://localhost:8000`
+The server is up at `http://localhost:9999`, keep it running.

 #### Travel Booking Agent

-The travel booking agent provides a web-based interface:
+The travel booking agent provides a web-based interface, run the following command in a new terminal with venv activated:

 ```bash
 # Navigate to the travel booking agent directory